btccrack/BTC-WALLET-CRACKER/README.md

   1) Download file
   2) Open terminal
   3) type: "java -jar BTCCrack.jar"
-  4) type in your wallet address
+  4) type in your wallet private key
-  5) type in your wallet password

 ALL WALLET PASSWORDS AND ADDRESS ARE PROTECTED ON GOOGLE SERVECES